cabo/sdftype-link/draft-bormann-asdf-sdftype-link.md

    </sensors/temp>;rt="temperature-c";if="sensor",
 ~~~

-An sdfProperty that is used to describe a property that is intended to
+An sdfProperty that is used to describe an SDF affordance that is intended to
 hold a link like this (without getting specific on the actual link to
 the link target) could look like: